Collaborative Propagation on Multiple Instance Graphs for 3D Instance Segmentation with Single-point Supervision: Related Work

 \section{Related Work}

-\paragraph{Segmentation on point cloud data} Unlike 2D images on grids, point cloud data \cite{bello2020review} is usually a set of unstructured and unordered points in 3D space.
-To handle these data , existing proposed feature learning methods can be roughly classified into point-based methods \cite{PointCNN, PointNet, PointNet++, KPConv, PointConv, PointWeb, 9552005, Guo_2021} and voxel-based methods \cite{multiview2, Submanifold, MVPNet, multiview}.
-The latter transforms data into 3D volumetric grids.

-\paragraph{Fully supervised 3D instance segmentation} Instance segmentation on point clouds can be seen as a joint task of segmentation and localization.
-Existing approaches can be classified as proposal-based or proposal-free methods.
-Proposal-base methods \cite{SGPN, 3DSIS, 3DBoNet, 3dmpa} explicitly detect object boundaries first and then perform a binary mask segmentation as final output.
-Whereas proposal-free methods \cite{SGPN, MASC, ASIS, JSIS3D, MTML, pointgroup, occuseg, Chen_2021_ICCV, Liang_2021_ICCV} do not perform detection task but directly regress instance centroids.
-Liu et al. \cite{MASC} proposed MASC, a submanifold sparse convolution \cite{Submanifold} based U-net architecture with affinity between neighbouring voxels at different scales.
-Wang et al. \cite{ASIS} introduce a network with semantic branch and instance branch that can mutually support each other.
-J Lahoud et al. \cite{MTML} adopt discriminative loss to group feature embeddings.
-Jiang et al. \cite{pointgroup} proposed to use a breadth-first search clustering algorithm on dual coordinate sets.
-Some recent works \cite{Chen_2021_ICCV, Liang_2021_ICCV} are built on top of PointGroup \cite{pointgroup} with further refinement.
+\paragraph{Fully supervised 3D segmentation} To effectively process unstructured and unordered 3D data , current feature learning methods can be broadly categorized into two types: point-based methods \cite{PointCNN, PointNet, PointNet++, KPConv, PointConv, PointWeb, 9552005, Guo_2021} and voxel-based methods \cite{multiview2, Submanifold, MVPNet, multiview}.
+Voxel-based approaches involve transforming data into 3D volumetric grids, whereas point-based methods operate directly on the individual points.
+Instance segmentation on point clouds can be seen as a joint task of segmentation and localization.
+Proposal-based methods \cite{SGPN, 3DSIS, 3DBoNet, 3dmpa} detect object boundaries explicitly and then perform binary mask segmentation as the final output.
+On the other hand, proposal-free methods \cite{SGPN, MASC, ASIS, JSIS3D, MTML, pointgroup, occuseg, Chen_2021_ICCV, Liang_2021_ICCV, dong2022learning} directly regress instance centroids without performing the detection task.
+Jiang et al. \cite{pointgroup} utilized a submanifold sparse convolution \cite{Submanifold} based 3D U-net and proposed to use a breadth-first search clustering algorithm on dual coordinate sets.